| Knowing What to Do Immediately Following A

 does follow-up with a friendly thank you letter thanking them (the

+interviewer) for taking the time to interview you.
 It's a know fact that interviewer's remember these people far more

+often than they remember people who simply wait for a call.
 There are many things you can do to ensure a strong follow-up to

 an interview and make a strong, favorable impression on your potential

-Ask the interviewer what the next step is.
+employer: Ask the interviewer what the next step is.
+Surprisingly, many people forget to simply

 ask what the next step is when the interview is over.
 Asking your